viewdo/x-ui/packages/docs/src/pages/data/providers.md

 `{cookie:(key)}`

-The cookie provider is registered using a special component **`<x-data-provider-cookie>`**.
+The cookie provider is registered using a special component **[\<x-data-provider-cookie\>](/components/x-data-provider-cookie)**.

 ## Custom Data Providers

-You can extend this system by adding your own provider, using a Data Provider Event Action.
+You can extend this system by adding your own provider, using a Data Provider Action.

 To register a provider, provide a unique name and an instance that implements IDataProvider and that data will become available within the expression system.